Quick Quote

 Still not sure about buying used shipping containers?

 If your budget allows why not look at buying a new shipping container?
 While the price is higher, they will last you longer.
 But bear in mind that even new shipping containers will carry a small amount of cosmetic wear and tear.
 Most will have been transported with cargo in order to arrive in UK ports in the most cost-effective way, and therefore will still show some evidence of handling.
 New shipping containers are also an option worth considering if you are buying for a shipping container conversion.
 Used shipping containers are also fit for this purpose, but you will want to consider your budget and how many years good service you need from your conversion project.
-For instance, if it's a shipping container office you require, you may only need the extra space on a temporary or semi-permanent basis – a good 15yrs may be more than enough.
+For instance, if it's a shipping container office you require, you may only need the extra space on a temporary or semi-permanent basis – a good 10yrs or so may be more than enough.
 Chemical storage shipping containers may suffer more wear and tear in use, due to potential contact with damaging substances, so the age of the container this could be worth bearing in mind if buying for this purpose.

 Shipping container sizes

 Whether you buy used or new shipping containers, when you chose Containers Direct, not only can you trust the quality of your purchase, but you will have plenty of choice.
 Standard shipping container sizes are 20ft or 40ft, which we stock in depots across the UK to give our customers the cheapest delivery rates.
-On top of that we offer a cut down service, whereby we can provide any length up to 45ft!
+On top of that we offer a cut down service, whereby we can provide any length up to 40ft!

 View the ARCHIVES